 I’m very proud to be a Gitzo Pioneer.
 Gitzo make the best tripods!
 I use a Gitzo Systematic carbon tripod GT3533LS with the Gitzo series 4 ball-head - super-strong and perfect for my Canon 600mm.

-I regularly guide wildlife photography trips for Steppes Travel, who offer some exceptional wildlife experiences whilst supporting local conservation and community projects around the world and I’m looking forward to guiding many trips for Steppes in 2022 and beyond!.
+I regularly guide wildlife photography trips for Steppes Travel, who offer some exceptional wildlife experiences whilst supporting local conservation and community projects around the world.

 I'm a great fan of the Bushcamp Company in the South Luangwa valley, Zambia.
 Mfuwe Lodge has been voted the country’s best lodge several times and their small camps are superb!
 I enjoy guiding private safaris at this location as the wildlife, lodge and people are all fabulous.